< Browse to Previous Essay | Browse to Next Essay >

 With gold strikes and military operations, traffic up and down the river increased, requiring wharves and warehouses.
 In 1851, rivermen put lines on the steamboat James P. Flint and hauled her up through roiling waters of the rapids to establish her as the first steamer on the middle river.
 But pulling boats through the rapids had limitations.
 In 1854, Putnam Bradford and L. W. Coe built the Mary above the Cacades and gave birth to a shipbuilding industry on the middle and upper river.
 With additional bottoms operating on the middle river, freight rates dropped, but never enough to satisfy the shippers.

 In 1855, Territorial Governor Isaac Stevens (1818-1862) secured treaties with many of the Indian tribes in Washington, who ceded their lands to the United States in exchange for reservations, some payments, and the right to fish.
 The imbalance in the treaties was quickly realized by the Native Americans some of whom lashed out at the white settlers flooding into the territory.
 The Yakimas, Klickitats, and perhaps local Indians targeted the settlements at the Cascades, which they knew to be of strategic importance to upriver settlements.
 In March 1856, Indians attacked Fort Rains, a blockhouse built at the Middle Cascades to protect the portage railway.
-Ten settlers and three soldiers died before being rescued.
-In retaliation, the U.S. Army hanged nine Indians.
+Ten settlers and three soldiers died; in retaliation, the U.S. Army hanged nine Indians.

 Steamboats on the Columbia